College Planning Resources

 The Nursing Student's Guide to Debt-Fee Education provides information about common financial aid support for nursing students, as well as spotlights on nursing loan forgiveness programs.
 It goes beyond similar financial aid guides to provide student-recommended resources for low-cost supply options for expenses such s textbooks, scrubs, etc.

 Seniors and juniors are permitted three excused college visit days per year.
 It is important for the student to bring in a parental note before the visit.
 Each student is expected to contact his or her teachers and be responsible for academic work missed while on their trip.
-Due to COVID-19, many colleges are offering virtual campus visits.
-While it is not the same as physically being on campus, it is a good way for you to begin exploring your options.
-Click on the links below to find a virtual tour.
+If you would prefer to tour virtually, the links below offer online options.

 - YouVisit features more than 1000 colleges and universities worldwide.